Showing posts with label life. Show all posts

 Water for Life

 Life on Earth is dependent on clean water.
 Water quality is defined as the stability of water for a particular use.
 A definition of good water is different for drinking water than for a lake.
-Because water is so important for life, we monitor different chemicals and physical and biological characteristics and work to ensure good water quality.
+Because water is essential for life, we monitor different chemicals and physical and biological characteristics to ensure good water quality.

 Water, Water Everywhere